Volkswagen Multivan eHybrid review

-The vehicle that UK buyers have known for years as the Volkswagen Caravelle can trace its roots back to the iconic 'split-screen' VW Type 2 van of the 1950s.
-Now, for the first time in the model's history, the passenger version won't be based on the same underpinnings as the cargo model.
-And in another first, it's going to be available with an electrified powertrain.
+The vehicle UK buyers have known for years as the Volkswagen Caravelle can trace its roots back to the iconic 'split-screen' Type 2 van of the 1950s.
+Now, for the first time in the model's history, the passenger-carrying version isn't based on the same underpinnings as the cargo model.

 The current Volkswagen Transporter van (known as the T6) is set to continue on sale for some time, before being replaced by a sister model of the next-generation Ford Transit Custom.
-For the T7 generation of the passenger version, however, there's a wholesale change.
-Firstly, it's going to be based on the same 'MQB' platform that underpins many of VW's current passenger cars, including the Golf hatchback and Passat saloon.
-Secondly, the Caravelle name is being retired in the UK, in favour of the Multivan moniker that has long been used in Europe.
+For the T7 generation of the passenger version, however, there's wholesale change.
+Firstly, it's based on the same 'MQB' platform that underpins many of VW's current passenger cars, including the Golf and Passat.
+Secondly, the Caravelle name has been retired in the UK, in favour of the Multivan moniker that has long been used in Europe.

-The Multivan is 1.94 metres wide and 1.9 metres high, while two different body lengths (4.97 and 5.17 metres) will be offered – although it's not yet certain both will come to the UK.
-Likewise, the full engine range (which will eventually include 1.5 and 2.0-litre TSI petrols and two flavours of 2.0-litre TDI diesel) may not make it here, either – but we do know for certain that the plug-in hybrid setup of our test car will.
+The Multivan is 1.94 metres wide and 1.9 metres high, while two different body lengths (4.97 and 5.17 metres) are offered.
+There's a wide and varied engine range, including 1.5 and 2.0-litre TSI petrols, two flavours of 2.0-litre TDI diesel and the plug-in hybrid setup we're concentrating on in this review.

-The more utilitarian eight or nine-seater layouts available with the Caravelle will not be on offer this time around.
+The more utilitarian eight or nine-seater layouts available with the Caravelle are not on offer this time around.
 Cargo volume can be up to 3,672 litres if you remove both rows of rear seats (4,053 litres with the longer body length), dropping to 1,844 litres if you fit just the second row and 469 litres with all seats in place.
 There are also plenty of storage bins dotted around the cabin.